How to Win a "Best and Final" Offer Campaign in 2026

 2. Know the real market price of the property

-Most buyers wrongly trusted the price guide in the Statement Of Information (SOI) provided by the sales agent.
-While the SOI aims to give you an indication of the price of the property, it usually does not mean the auction will end within the price range indicated in the guide.
+Most buyers mistakenly trusted the price guide in the Statement Of Information (SOI) provided by the sales agent.
+While the idea of the price guide (SOI) is to give you an indication of the price of the property, it usually does not mean the auction will end within the price range indicated in the guide.
 This article will explain why Statement Of Information is best read with a pinch of salt..

 You should always do your own homework.

 If your research is very different from the price guide in the SOI, always feel free to ask why the agent thinks it should be so different.
 There could be a gold plated toilet in the house.
 Or some 1kg gold bars embedded in the bedroom.
-Or some termite infestation.
-Or a history of flood and/or water damage.
+Or maybe there are some termite infestation, or a history of flood and/or water damage.
 However, more often than not, you are likely going to get a standard sales agent reply "that's based on sales data.
 We cannot predict how much buyers will be prepared to pay at the auction"...

 3. Determine your offer